-You'll normally be able to use your existing water supply pipe and waste outlet when you replace your old basin or sink.
-Try to choose a trap that’s similar in size to the one you’ve taken out, as this makes fitting it a lot easier.
+When replacing your kitchen sink, you’ll normally be able to use your existing water supply pipes and waste outlet.
+Try to choose a waste that’s similar in size to the one you’ve taken out to make fitting a lot easier.

 Flexible push-fit tap connectors are pretty simple to fit.
 Some have built-in isolating valves that mean you can change a washer without turning off your whole water supply.

 Start by assembling as much of the new sink and taps as you can before you remove your old sink.
 Fit the waste outlet and overflow following the instructions provided.
 Make sure the seals provided are applied correctly to ensure the joints are leak-free.